edgelesssys/marblerun/docs/docs/reference/coordinator.md

     A human readable message indicating the success or progress of the update process.

+* `missingAcknowledgments` int

+    The number of users that need to acknowledge the update before it's applied.

 * `missingUsers` array of strings

     An array of user IDs that haven't yet acknowledged the update.